Norwich murder trial jury sent home for night

-A jury in the trial of a man accused of the murder of a neighbour who was stabbed to death will resume deliberations tomorrow after being sent home.
+A jury in the trial of a man accused of the murder of a neighbour who was stabbed to death have been sent home for the night.

 Jamie Crosbie, 48, is accused of the murder of Dean Allsop, 41, in Primrose Crescent, Thorpe St Andrew, on April 14 last year.